avocadocodes/avocadocodes/README.md

 ### Hi there 👋

+### I'm Nikita, a sopohomore at Indian Institute Of Information Technology, Ranchi

 <!--
 **avocadocodes/avocadocodes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.